Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 node detect.js
 ```
 3. If program starts with infotext "Socket.io is running on port 4001"... your installation is succesful.
-4. If there is problem with some libary for example mysql, install the required libary: `npm install mysql`
+4. If there is problem with some library for example mysql, install the required library: `npm install mysql`
 5. Start front-end by opening another instance of Powershell and navigating to application folder:
 ```sh
 pushd ..\Bluetooth_beacons